dennisXZX/web-developer-notes/Angular.md

 ## Angular

+#### Run your app in a real mobile

+- Make sure both your development machine and your mobile are connected to the same WiFi.
+- Run `ng serve --host 0.0.0.0`
+- Use `ipconfig getifaddr en0` to see your IP address
+- Visit `http://YourIP:4200` in mobile browser to see your website

 #### How Angular app is bootstrapped

 In `.angular-cli.json`, the 'main' property specifies where to look for the bootstrap file, which is `main.ts` by default.
 In main.ts, an Angular module is specified to bootstrap the app, which is `AppModule` by default.
 In `app.module.ts`, we specify which component to use as the top-level component in 'bootstrap' property, which is `AppComponent` by default.
 Also in this file, we specify what other components belong to this module in 'declarations' property.